collaborativebioinformatics/Disease_Subtyping_2022/Validating-Subtype-Specific-Oncology-Drug-Predictions.md

 While validating these drugs, we found that some putative driver mutations (e.g. MLH1) introduced compounds -- with a high molecular score -- we believe to be "noise", by the metrics produced above.
 We believe this is because of the collision of the information space of the interactions of the involved pathways -- in this case DNA repair -- with other drugs targeted at eukaryotic pathogens.
 When we build our intended learning system, we will take this kind of information into account when calculating molecular scores, for colorectal cancer -- as well as other cancer -- subtypes.
 The clinical learning system will be expanded to incorporate more real world evidence, both from rigorous -- and updatable -- searches of clinical trial data, as well as from large scale biobanks, such as the UK Biobank.

 We have made the entire pipeline semi-automatic, such that it may be implemented for other cancer types with definable CMS, such as bladder, small cell lung cancer or ovarian cancer (ref 11, 12, 13).
+Subtyping is based on a modified version of the CMScaller algorithm.
+Our implementation can be found <here> and the original work can be found at (ref 14) and <here>.

 Overall, this entire workflow creates a link between a colorectal cancer subtype that a specific patient is suffering from, and a drug or small list of drugs that may be specifically effective in the treatment of an individuals' disease.